6 Best Short Scale Electric Guitars – Perfect for Small Hands!

 Short scale guitars are ideal for people with smaller hands as well as beginners.
 Kids will especially benefit from short scale guitars.

 Their size and weight make them great for kids, because they can play much more comfortably for longer.
-The shorter fret spacing mean that their fingers don’t have to stretch as hard, and the lower string tension aren’t as tough on their fingers.
+The shorter fret spacing mean that their fingers don’t have to stretch as hard, and the lower string tension is nowhere near as tough on their fingers.

 Short scale guitars are also usually cheaper than a standard scale.
 For a beginner, not having to spend hundreds of dollars on a guitar is great, since it won’t feel like a waste of money.